aleshaleksey/fansys23/11-weapons-armour.md

 Weapons come in all shapes and sizes.
 They can be made of various materials.
 As a result they have various properties as follows:

-- **Delicate**: On a critical miss, the weapon takes 1 point of damage.
+- **Delicate**: On rolling snake eyes, the weapon takes 1 point of damage.
 - **Unwieldy**: Unwieldy weapons cannot be easily used in small spaces, where any dimension (width or height or length) are 5ft or less, or when mounted.
 In those conditions these weapons are wielded at disadvantage.
 - **Heavy**: This kind of weapon is "unwieldy".
 A heavy weapon of the correct size category must be wielded in two hands or it counts as an improvised weapon.
 In addition they grant a +2 on all basic martial manoeuvres.
 If a heavy weapon user does not have at least +2 to Str, it takes -4 to attacks with the weapon.
 - **Reach**: This weapon is "unwieldy", but it does have a range of 10ft.